SeldonIO/seldon-core/docs-gb/models/parameterized-models/pandasquery.md

+---
+description: Learn how to use PandasQuery for data transformation in Seldon Core, including query configuration and parameter handling.
+---

 # Pandas Query Model

 This model allows a [Pandas](https://pandas.pydata.org/)  query to be run in the input to select rows.
 An example is shown below: